MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-event-handlers.md

 ---
-title: Event handlers | Microsoft Docs
+title: Using event handlers | Microsoft Docs
 description: Understand how to use event handlers.
 author: ivorb
 ms.author: v-ivorb